LukeHackett/aws-certificated-security-speciality-study-notes/chapter-06/README.md

 Amazon Macie is a security service that uses machine learning and artificial intelligence (ML/ AI) technology to discover, classify, and protect sensitive data in the AWS Cloud.

-Amazon Macie will search S3 buckets to create an inventory of sensitive data, personally identifiable information (PII), or intellectual property while providing dashboards and alerts that show suspicious access and unusual data-related activity.
+Amazon Macie will search S3 buckets (only S3 Buckets) to create an inventory of sensitive data, personally identifiable information (PII), or intellectual property while providing dashboards and alerts that show suspicious access and unusual data-related activity.

+A number of data identifiers can be used to detect different types of data, such as credit card information.
+Predefined identifiers or customer identifiers (via a RegExp) can be configured within Macie, as well as Allow/Ignore lists.

-Additionally Amazon Macie will use CloudTrail Events to identify bad behaviours and to generate alerts.
+Additionally Amazon Macie will use CloudTrail Events to identify bad behaviours and to generate findings.
+Each finding is stored for 90 days, can be sent to Security Hub or EventBridge for further processing.

 ![macie-dashboard](./macie-dashboard.png)